Bloom-host/BloomDocs/docs/other-servers/grafana.md

 Once the server is created, change it to the default Grafana port (3000) under the Server Split tab.

-At this point you may want to setup a reverse proxy for Grafana so it gets HTTPS and so users don't need to specify a port.
+At this point you may want to set up a reverse proxy for Grafana so it gets HTTPS and so users don't need to specify a port.

 Simply follow this guide [here](/ports-and-proxies).

-Now, head to your Grafana's IP & Port (or subdomain if you setup the reverse proxy) and login.
+Now, head to your Grafana's IP & Port (or subdomain if you set up the reverse proxy) and log in.

 Default credentials
 User - admin